lsuhadolnik/VSCode-NWRM/README.md

   troubleshooting authentication problems easier.
   Saved connections with valid tokens appear in the **Web Resource Manager** sidebar so you can quickly reconnect or remove them.
   After selecting an environment, the extension acquires a separate access token scoped to that instance to avoid 401 errors caused by an invalid audience.
-  The Web Resources load directly into the current workspace so you can browse and edit them immediately.
+  The Web Resources load directly into the current workspace and populate the **Web Resources** tree so you can browse and edit them immediately.
 If no folder is open, a `crm:/` workspace is opened automatically.
   If prompted to trust the workspace, choose **Yes** and the Web Resources will load automatically once trust is granted.

 ### Environment Discovery